Elbsides/www/2026/workshops.markdown

 [Conference](/2026/) | **Workshops** | [Call for Presentations](/2026/cfp) | [Sponsors](/2026/#sponsors) | [Team](/2026/#team)

-We are excited to announce that we will be offering workshops at Elbsides 2026 on the day before the conference, on June 4th. **NOTE:** _The workshops will not be in the same location as the conference._
+We are excited to announce that we will be offering workshops at Elbsides 2026 on the day before the conference, on June 4th. **NOTE:** _The workshops will not be in the same location as the conference._ The address is [Friedrich-Ebert-Damm 129, 22047 Hamburg](https://www.openstreetmap.org/way/595938690).
+The location is served by the 16 and 171 HVV buses and the stop is "Am Stadtrand" which can be connected to via the S1 and U1.
+The U1 subway stop "Trabrennbahn: is 1.4 km (about 20 minutes walking) away.
+The bus 16 connects the conference venue to the workshop venue in about 35 minutes.

 The workshops will be hosted by [Jungheinrich AG](https://www.jungheinrich.com), a leading company in the field of intralogistics and material handling equipment.
 We are grateful for their support in hosting the workshops and providing a space for attendees to learn and collaborate.